Attribute Metadata

 https://smartshape.io/scene/attribute/metadata/

-Creating new Attributes
+Creating new Attributes¶

 One might want to give (some) users the capability to create new

-that don't exist yet.
+Attributes that don't exist yet.

-The first obvious option is to upsert such Attributes
+The first obvious option is to upsert such Attributes with a default

-value using the POST /scene/attributes/
+value using the POST /scene/attributes/ API endpoint

-command.
+or the smartshape-cli attribute upsert command.
 But this is not very

 practical: